waveofmymind/waveofmymind/README.md

 ### 🌊 waveofmymind
-> For worthwhile Coding, With the mind to always move forward
+>

 - I am currently working on **learning even more**.
   - studying - Java, Spring MVC, Spring Boot, MySQL, JPA, Querydsl.
   - making - An application that can review algorithms as a side project.
-  - enjoyed learning - React, Python.
+  - enjoyed learning - Python.

 ---